Yin-Min-Aung/OnlineJewelleryShopApp/README.md

 1. **OnlineJewelleryShop.xlsx**:
    - The Excel workbook with VBA macros for order management, reports, and database interactions.
 2. **OnlineJewelleryStoreDatabase.accdb**:
-   - The Access database containing tables for customers, products, and orders and queries for top customers, monthly sales and total revenue by product categories.
+   - The Access database containing tables for customers, products, and orders and queries.

 ## Features
 1. **Order Management**: